The Department Chair is Dale Carpenter.

 - Prof. Bret Schulte, 575-6659, E-mail

 Assistant professor, print and multimedia journalism.
 B.A. in English literature, University of Nebraska, 1999; M.F.A. in nonfiction creative writing, George Mason University, 2004.
 Worked as a reporter and associate editor at U.S. News & World Report, 2004 – 2008, covering a number of Washington policy battles and political races, including the 2004 presidential campaign.
-Schulte was an intern and freelance writer for The Washington Post and was a Style editor and writer for the Arkansas Democrat-Gazette.
-He is a contributing editor at U.S. News & World Report.
-He has also written for The New York Times, Columbia Journalism Review, and American Journalism Review.
+Schulte wrote for The Washington Post and was a Style editor and writer for the Arkansas Democrat-Gazette.
+He has also written for The New York Times, National Geographic News, Columbia Journalism Review, and American Journalism Review.
+He has won three Green Eyeshade Awards and was a national finalist for a Mirror Award.
 Schulte joined the University of Arkansas in 2008.

 - Prof. Ray Minor, 575-3323, E-mail